"What does love look like?

-This year we have two great charities to choose from.
-You will be signing up to make a quilt or quilts for one or both of two charitable causes.
+This year we have three great charities to choose from - two in the U.S. and one for our Canadian friends!
+You will be signing up to make a quilt or quilts for any or all of these three charitable causes.

-Our first charity this year is an ongoing project of Emily of Em's Scrapbag.
+Once again, we will be helping out with this ongoing project of Emily of Em's Scrapbag.
 You can choose to make quilts for Happy Chemo, an organization that provides quilts and comfort for chemo patients.
 They also collect up and provide information about freebies and discounts that may be of use to chemo patients.
 Emily has been championing this cause for a while, and has set a goal of providing 1500 quilts to Happy Chemo.
-She’s already donated nearly 600 quilts, and I’d like to see her numbers grow!
+She’s already donated more than 600 quilts, and I’d like to see her numbers grow!
 She has generously agreed to be part of this challenge, and is excited to see what comes of it.
 Here's what Emily has to say about Happy Chemo...

 Quilts made for this project will be sent to Emily to help her meet her goal of 1500 quilts donated to Happy Chemo!

-Another change this year, to allow more international participants - if you live outside the United States and want to participate, you can send your quilt top and back to me and I will quilt it for you, to save you from having to pay huge international postage to ship a finished quilt.
+And this year, to allow more international participants, if you live outside North America and want to participate, you can send your quilt top and back to me and I will quilt it for you, to save you from having to pay huge international postage to ship a finished quilt.
 Or in the alternative, you can choose a local charitable cause to give your quilt to.
-So come on and join in, all you Aussies, Brits, Kiwis, and Canadians!
+So come on and join in, all you Aussies, Brits, and Kiwis!
 And anyone else who wants to join in!

 Here's the calendar for this year's Hands2Help Challenge:

-On Sunday, April 7th, there will be a linky party where you can post links to your favorite on-line tutorials!
-It could be a tutorial for a quilt pattern, or a technique like machine binding, or even a recipe for your favorite "while-I'm-quilting" snack!
+On Sunday, March 29th, there will be a linky party where you can post links to your favorite on-line tutorials!
+It could be a tutorial for a quilt pattern, or a technique like machine binding, or even a recipe for your favorite "while-I'm-quilting" snack or crock-pot meal!
 You don't have to write the tutorial, you can link up to another blogger's tutorial.
 If you love it, someone else might too!

-Quilts should be completed by Sunday, June 2nd.
-There will be a linky party (June 2nd through June 8th) to link your finished quilt and show it off, and giveaways for people who link up their quilts.
-I'll have more information about the giveaways next week, but let me tell you, we've got some great sponsors this year!
-Winners will be announced on June 9th.
+Quilts should be completed by the week beginning Sunday, May 31st.
+There will be a linky party (May 31st through June 6th) to link your finished quilt and show it off, and giveaways for people who link up their quilts.
+We've got some great sponsors this year!
+Winners will be announced on June 7th.

 Whew!
-That's a lot of information to digest - but the important thing to remember is that signups are next week!
-You can also start early by posting the Challenge button on your blog and/or doing a blogpost about the Challenge this week!
+That's a lot of information to digest - but the important thing to remember is that signups start March 15th!
+You can also start early by posting the Challenge button on your blog and/or doing a blogpost about the Challenge between now and then!

 Woohoo!!
 Let's get started!!